 Recently, I moved into a house.
-I must have my poker face on because my mom keeps asking me why I’m not more excited.
+I must have had my poker face on because my mom keeps asking me why I’m not more excited.

 I didn’t think that I would ever move into a house.
 In my mind, I believed that my forever and ever housing arrangements would be rentals and subsidized apartments.